<aside>

 </aside>

-- Have a great opening hook.
-And then multiple rehooks after every couple of sentences.
+- Beyond just a great opening hook, you also need to have multiple rehooks after every couple of sentences.

 - Loop Openers & Contrast Words: Insert phrases like "most people stop here, but actually..." to reset the reader's attention clock.
 Use contrast words like "but," "instead," and "except" to pivot expectations and sustain curiosity.